 - Euterpe: Being the Second Book of the Famous History of Herodotus, London D. Nutt, 1888.
 Barnabe Rich; edited by Andrew Lang.

 - “History of Cricket.”
 In Badminton Library.
-The Internet has the full text from 1898, with the usual OCR errors.
+The Internet Archive has the full text from 1898, with the usual OCR errors.
 See WorldCat.

 - Perrault’s Popular Tales (Clarendon Press, 1888)